CDCgov/cfa-actions/twostep-container-build/README.md

   Containerfile2-->|Generates|Image2
 ```

-Caching is done by storing the cache-key as a label in the image; and the build and push process is done using the [docker/build-push-action@v6](https://github.com/docker/build-push-action/tree/v6) action.
+Caching is done by storing the cache-key as a label in the image (`TWO_STEP_BUILD_CACHE_KEY`); and the build and push process is done using the [docker/build-push-action@v6](https://github.com/docker/build-push-action/tree/v6) action.
 Users have to explicitly provide the cache key for the first step.
 For example, if you are dealing with an R package, you can cache the dependencies by passing the key `${{ hashFiles('DESCRIPTION') }}` to the `first-step-cache-key` input.
 That way, the first step will only be executed if the dependencies change.

 ## Inputs and Outputs